 A great opportunity to escape everyday life, to relax, discover and breath the air of adventure.

 Workshops, English und Literacy Courses

-Morever, we regularly organise workshops such as: How to open a bank account, First steps into self-employment, Women’s and labour rights, Possible ways of contraception
+Moreover, we regularly organize workshops such as: How to open a bank account, First steps into self-employment, Women’s and labour rights, Possible ways of contraception.

-These workshops aren’t exclusively organised for the seamstresses of Jyoti – Fair Works but accesible for all women of Chittapur and Londa that are interested.
+These workshops aren’t exclusively organized for the seamstresses of Jyoti – Fair Works but accessible for all women of Chittapur and Londa that are interested.

 Climate Change in Londa - We are responsAble

-In summer 2019 our second place of production – the small town of Londa – suffered from extrem monsoon rains causing major parts of the town to be flooded.
-Big parts oft he town were undermined by water, many houses destroyed – amongst them also those of four of the seamstresses as well as the building of our sewing centre.
+In summer 2019 our second place of production – the small town of Londa – suffered from extreme monsoon rains causing major parts of the town to be flooded.
+Big parts of the town were undermined by water, many houses destroyed – amongst them, four of the seamstresses as well as the building of our sewing centre.
 Many died or were heavily injured.

-With your help the Jyoti e.V. raised more than 4000 Euros in no time – directly and immediately used to bring relief and support the reconstruction of the seamstresses houses and our partner NGOs infrastructure.
-Facing the huge effects climate change will have, and hence the increasingly extreme weather conditions, maybe just a tiny drop in the bucket but for sure a huge and absolutely necessary support for the people in place.
+With your help the Jyoti e.V. raised more than 4,000 Euros in no time – directly and immediately used to bring relief and support the reconstruction of the seamstresses houses and our partner NGOs infrastructure.
+Facing the huge effects of climate change, and hence the increasingly extreme weather conditions, maybe just a tiny drop in the bucket but for sure a huge and absolutely necessary support for the people in place.
 You can read more about the incident and the campaign in our blog article we are responsAble.